 With a little imagination, you can try out numerous variations of the arrangement d on larger layouts.
 Instead of two, you can “stack” three different quartets, A, B, C on top of each other and fill in the entire format with this formation of an elongated tile.
 The tiles lying next to each other can be laid either flush in height or offset by one or more cards.
 If the tiles are in straight stripes next to each other, the horizontal stripes or their quartets can be placed either flush or offset (like in j further below).

 e) Vertical parallel arrangement of two different card quartets, A and B

-With this arrangement, we recommend designing the card quartet B as the mirror image or colour exchange image of A. Eventually, you can do both: next to card quartet A build its mirror image and then turn each individual card by 180° (that is swap black and white).
+With this arrangement, we recommend designing card quartet B as a negative of the mirror image of A (you can create its mirror image next to card quartet A and then turn each individual design by 180° or swap black and white).

 f) Anti-parallel arrangement

 g) Rotationally symmetrical arrangement of 4 quartets